mrismanaziz/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.